Galatians

 vii] Justification

 Paul promotes what we might loosely call "full justification".
-Often, justification is understood as a declaration of righteousness, of right-standing before God, at conversion, which must then be maintained by a faithful attention to God's law.
+Often, justification is understood as a declaration of righteousness (of right-standing before God) at conversion, which must then be maintained by a faithful attention to God's law.
 Yet, it is likely that this is the very heresy that Paul is addressing.
-For Paul, justification is the divine bestowal of an eternal right-standing before God, which standing, of itself, comes with all the inherent blessings that belong to a person who is recognized as being in the right with God.
-Justification is a gift of God's grace facilitated in the faithfulness of Christ such that in Christ we possess the fullness of God's promised new life, and this apart from law-obedience.
+For Paul, justification is the divine act of rectification, the bestowal of an eternal righteousness, holiness, perfection before God, which state is a gift of divine grace appropriated through faith (Christ's faithfulness and our faith response).
+It is because we are in this state in Christ that we possess the fullness of God's promised new life, and this all apart from law-obedience.

 Reformed commentators have divided on the declared, or made right issue, although we probably need to accept that what God declares so is so.
-If God declares that we are members of his covenant community, that we are covenant compliant, then we are that way.
-Of course, just because we stand eternally approved before God does not mean that we should loose sight of the imperative so evident in the scriptures.
+If God declares that we are covenant compliant, then we are that way.
+Of course, just because we stand eternally approved before God does not mean that we should lose sight of the imperatives so evident in scripture.
 Paul certainly doesn't, and it is particularly noticeable that he doesn't in Galatians.
-In Christ we are perfect, so let us strive to be the perfect person we are in Christ.
+As far as Paul is concerned, in Christ we are perfect, so let us strive to be the perfect person we are in Christ.
 Of course, we never will; as Luther put it, "the old Adam retains his power until he is deposited in the grave".
-None-the-less, we press forward.
+None-the-less, we press forward because God's grace impels us to be gracious.

 Neither libertarianism, nor perfectionism has any place in Paul's understanding of justification.